 - Duration - a short nap of 20-30 minutes is best to improve short-term alertness without leaving you feeling groggy or interfering with nighttime sleep.

-- Sleep environment - make sure that you have a peaceful place to lie down and that the temperature in the room is comfortable.
+- Environment - make sure that you have a peaceful place to lie down and that the temperature in the room is comfortable, around 18-20 degrees.
 Try to limit the amount of noise heard and the amount of light coming in.

 - Timing - If you take a nap too late in the day, it might affect your nighttime sleep patterns and make it difficult to fall asleep at your regular bedtime.
 If you try to take it too early in the day, your body may not be ready for more sleep.

 Benefits of napping: